cityos/tutorials/002-workshop-framework.md

 }
 ```

 Our `WeatherStationDataCollection` is now ready to be linked with `WeatherStation` class.
-Go the the `WeatherStation.swift` file and go to the end of the init method.
-There, we'll init `dataCollection` property that compiler complained about.
+Go to the end of the `init` method inside `WeatherStation` class, and add following code.

 ```swift
 public init(deviceID: String, location: DeviceLocation? = nil) {